 Master Gardener Volunteers -- a Program We Love to Grow!

-Our next Master Gardener Volunteer Training Program will be in the next couple of years.
+Our next Master Gardener Volunteer Training Program will be in 2020.
 Click here for more information.

 The Mission of the Master Gardener Volunteer Program is to train volunteers to teach others how to protect the environment and grow plants more effectively.
 The Master Gardener Program continues to evolve since its inception in New York State in 1975.
 Although the development of a curriculum, learning experiences, and tutoring is different now than it was over a quarter of a century ago, the standards for excellence to retain the integrity of a well-recognized and well-respected program has not.
 While the role of Master Gardener Volunteers is varied across the state, all their roles are educational in nature.